Mārtiņš Dzierkals

-Mārtiņš Dzierkals (born 4 April 1997) is a Latvian professional ice hockey forward who plays for HC Škoda Plzeň in the Czech Extraliga (ELH).
+Mārtiņš Dzierkals (born 4 April 1997) is a Latvian professional ice hockey forward who plays for HC Sparta Praha in the Czech Extraliga (ELH).

 Playing career

 In the 2015 NHL Entry Draft, he was selected 68th overall by the Toronto Maple Leafs.
 After two seasons with the Rouyn-Noranda Huskies in the Quebec Major Junior Hockey League, he spent much of the 2017–18 season with the Orlando Solar Bears in the ECHL, before returning to Latvia to play for the Dinamo Riga of the Kontinental Hockey League (KHL).

 On trade deadline day of the 2019–20 NHL season, on 25 February 2020, the Maple Leafs traded Dzierkals rights away in a three-team trade to the Vegas Golden Knights via the Chicago Blackhawks, and gained a 5th-round pick in the 2020 NHL Entry Draft.

 After spending the 2019–20 season with Jukurit in the Finnish Liiga, posting 7 goals and 15 points in 39 games, Dzierkals opted to return to his native Latvia by agreeing to a second tenure with Dinamo Riga with a one-year contract on 28 July 2020.

+Following two seasons in the Swedish Hockey League with Skellefteå AIK, Dzierkals returned to the Czech Republic in signing a one-year contract with HC Sparta Praha of the ELH, on 29 May 2025.

 International play

 He represented Latvia at the 2017 World Junior Ice Hockey Championships and the 2019 IIHF World Championship.

+He represented Latvia at the 2023 IIHF World Championship where he recorded two goals and three assists and won a bronze medal, Latvia's first ever IIHF World Championship medal.